-The Domestic Well Credit Order in Dayton Valley provides the ability for the owner of a Domestic Well on a lot that was created prior to July 1, 1993, to plug and abandon the Domestic Well and be provided water service from a water supplier using a credit to provide service to the property.
+The Domestic Well Credit Order in Dayton Valley provides the ability for the owner of a Domestic Well on a lot that was created prior to July 1, 1993, to plug and abandon the domestic well and be provided water service from a water purveyor by issuing a water right credit to the purveyor.
 The Order could be used to allow the County to develop a community water system in the Mark Twain area, but these credits cannot be transferred or sold like a water right after they have been issued.
 The benefit to this alternative is that new water rights would not be required and the overall impact to the water resource would be the same as the current condition.
 To provide a new water system in this area, a production well would still need to be permitted and constructed, storage tanks and distribution piping would be required to provide water service to the residents who forfeited their right to a domestic well.
 However, these types of conversion projects are rare due to the significant costs associated with the infrastructure improvements.

-15 Cost of water rights are planning level estimates which projects a range of \$400,000 to \$3,000,000 depending on which basin (Tracey Segment, Dayton Valley, or both) the rights are purchased in.
+19 Cost of water rights are planning level estimates which projects a range of \$400,000 to \$3,000,000 depending on which basin (Tracey Segment, Dayton Valley, or both) the rights are purchased in.
 Estimates are based on a volume of 100 AF.

-$^{^{14}}$ Opinions of probable costs are planning level in nature (-50% to +100%) and are for a single point of use alternative.
+$^{^{18}}$ Opinions of probable costs are planning level in nature (-50% to +100%) and are for a single point of use alternative.
 Costs associated with installing a distribution system are not included.